 The golden rule of staying positive in a negative situation is to control your response.
 Take a deep breath, count to 10, do whatever it takes to remove yourself from the negativity.
 Wait until you calm down and have thought clearly about your response.

-Negative situations are compounded when they cause you stress.
-Learn how to deal with stress to eliminate the extra negativity.
+Negative situations compound when they cause you stress.
+Learn how to deal with stress to remove the extra negativity.

 Rule # 2 – Learn From Negative Situations

 Look at a negative situation or event as an opportunity to learn and grow personally.
 Albert Einstein said “In the middle of difficulty lies opportunity.”
 Don’t channel your energy into a negative reaction, but into something positive that will make the situation better, not worse.

 If you do react negatively take note of it and the circumstances that caused it.
 Learn from it by identifying the triggers that caused your reaction so you can watch for them in the future.
 Train yourself so you control the situation instead of allowing the situation to control your actions.